 Mark Allison specializes in the literature and culture of nineteenth-century Britain.
 His research interests include utopian literature and theory; socialism, working-class political culture, and Marxism; and the British novel.
-His current book project, Imagining Socialism: Aesthetics, Anti-Politics, and Literature, 1817–1917, explores the intersections of socialism and literature in the long nineteenth century, with special emphasis on their shared antipathy to institutional politics.
+His book, Imagining Socialism: Aesthetics, Anti-Politics, and Literature in Britain, 1817–1918, explores the intersections of socialism and literature in the long nineteenth century, with special emphasis on their shared antipathy to institutional politics.

 - “Utopian Socialism, Women’s Emancipation, and the Origins of Middlemarch,” ELH 78 (2011): 715–39.

 - “The Mustard Seed of British Socialism: Carlyle, Robert Owen, and ‘Infallible Influence.’”
 In Thomas Carlyle and the Idea of Influence, ed.
 Paul E. Kerry et al. Farleigh Dickinson UP, 2018.
 279-93.